-State sales tax rate6%
+Vermont state sales tax rate6%

-Vermont sales tax basics
+Vermont sales tax information

 The Vermont (VT) state sales tax rate is currently 6%.
 Depending on local municipalities, the total tax rate can be as high as 7%.